tajo/ladle/packages/website/docs/setup.md

 title: Setup
 ---

-Ladle is a single package & command that does not require any initial configuration.
-It is made to be quickly deployable even into complex monorepo setups.
+Ladle is a single package and command that does not require any initial configuration.
+It is quickly deployable even into complex monorepo setups.

 ## Dependencies